vhm1ng/Eternity-Developer-QBCore-Framework/[dev]/[addon]/vhming-dmv/README.md

 # New Details

 Added Permit to database defaults false.
-So now dc-dmv won't look to see if they have the item in their inventory rather the database to see if true or false.
+So now et-dmv won't look to see if they have the item in their inventory rather the database to see if true or false.
 So they can't spam taking the test.

 Fixed the Drivers Test activating upon opening the Menu.
 Now Drivers Test activates upon clicking Start Drivers Test.

 Fixed the players from being able to go back to the dmv menu to start a second driver's test while the original is still going.

 Added a config for GiveItem.
 If false then upon completion of the drivers test then they have to go to City Hall to Buy a license.
-If true then dc-dmv will give them the item.
+If true then et-dmv will give them the item.

 Added Permit upon completion of Theoretical test